 While this isn't for casual users, it allows those die-hard Instagram fans to upload multiple posts all at once.
 Our only complaint?
 It is yet to support the new Instagram multi-photo post option, although we imagine support will be coming in the near future.

 Uplet costs £9.99, but a free (limited) demo can be found on the Uplet website.
-Like Flume, it's no longer available on the Mac App Store.

 Another way to upload photos to Instagram from a Mac is an emulator.
 One of the most consistent and trusted emulators we've come across is Bluestacks, a free Android emulator that can be downloaded here.